+Schiester Drea ikuowii 111 15

-Prere equisite Requirements must be completed before enrolling in NURS Technical Courses.
+Prerequis Prerequisite Requirements must be completed with a C or better before enrolling in NURS Technical

+Courses.

-3 tudents must hold a current LPN license before entering NUKS Technical Courses.
+S tudents must hold a current LPN license before entering NURS Technical Courses.
 CR

 CHEM 106 Chemistry Survey 3

 CHEM 106L Chemistry Survey Lab 1

-MATH 114 College Ålgebra 3
+MATH 114 College Algebra Medical Microbiology 3

 HC 202 Medical Microbiology 3

 SOC 100 Introduction to Sociology 3

 SPCM 101 Fundamentals of Speech 3

+-

 Total Credit Hours 16

-First Semester CR Second Semester CR NURS 250 Transition to Registered Nursing I 3 NURS 270 Maternal Child Nursing 3 NURS 255 Pharmacology for the Registered Nurse 3 NURS 275 Mental Health Nursing Across the Lifespan 3 NURS 260 Medical Surgical Nursing Across the Lifespan 6 NURS 285 NURS 299 Transition to Registered Nursing II Registered Nursing Practicum Experience 2 4 Total Credit Hours 12 Total Credit Hours 12
+First Semester CR Second Semester CR NURS 250 Transition to Registered Nursing I (12 weeks) 3 NURS 270 Maternal Child Nursing (1st 8 weeks) 3 NURS 255 Pharmacology for the Registered Nurse 3 NURS 275 Mental Health Nursing Across the Lifespan (2 nd 8 weeks) 3 NURS 260 Medical Surgical Nursing Across the Lifespan 6 NURS 285 NURS 299 Transition to Registered Nursing II Registered Nursing Practicum Experience 2 4 Total Credit Hours 12 Total Credit Hours 12

 If you are or have been convicted, pleaded guilty or no contest to, or received a suspended imposition of sentence for a felony or certain misdemeanors, you are advised that you may not be able to complete all course requirements for your chosen program, you may be prevented from taking required certification/licensure examinations in your chosen program field, and you may be prevented from gaining employment in your program field.
-2019-2020 Academic Catalog - 6/2019